ssl-hep/ServiceX_transformer/README.md

 [![codecov](https://codecov.io/gh/ssl-hep/ServiceX_transformer/branch/master/graph/badge.svg)](https://codecov.io/gh/ssl-hep/ServiceX_transformer)

+Allows a user to extract columns from a Root file.
+There are two supported transformers available in this repo:
+1. xaod_transformer - Uses pyroot to extract data from xAOD files
+2. uproot_transformer - Uses uproot to pull data out of a tree in a flat Root file.

-Allows user to access an xAOD-formatted TTree in a ROOT file via a standalone ATLAS analysis release.
-This is based a Docker image found here:
+Both of these are based a Docker image found here:
     https://hub.docker.com/r/atlas/analysisbase

 The transformer accepts a list of columns (Root Branches) to extract from the